n1xyz/doorman/README.md

 `RateLimitLayer` is a Tower layer that applies a rate-limit strategy.
-`RequestCountByIp` is the built-in strategy for fixed-cost request limits keyed by client IP: it extracts the client IP, applies whitelist bypasses, consumes one request unit, and stores the resulting `IpKey` in request extensions.
+`RequestCountByIp` is the built-in strategy for fixed-cost request limits keyed by client IP: it extracts the client IP, applies whitelist bypasses, consumes one request unit, and stores the resolved client identity for downstream code.
 `DurationBudgetByIp` is the built-in strategy for elapsed inner-service time accounting keyed by client IP, with an optional per-request timeout.
 Applications that need a different key or policy can provide their own type that